María Corda: Biography

 The young couple was affected by the turmoil in Hungary that followed the end of the Austro-Hungarian Empire.
 For a brief time, Hungary was a badly-run democracy, then a Communist dictatorship, and finally – with the support of Western forces – Miklós Horthy was put in place, turning Hungary into an authoritarian regency.
 Maria and Alexander had continued making films, no matter who was in power, with Maria as the most famous actress in Hungary and her husband its most important director.

 However, her husband was grabbed by Horthy's secret police one day and vanished.
-Maria managed to get to her brother-in-law, Zoltan Korda, and between the two of them, they learned where Alexander was being held in a Budapest Hotel which was notorious for having a torture chamber in its basement.
+Maria managed to get to her brother-in-law, Zoltan Korda, and between the two of them, they learned where Alexander was being held in a Budapest hotel which was notorious for having a torture chamber in its basement.
 Maria went to the British Military Mission, whose Brigadier was also on the board of Korda's film company and "with all the considerable passion at her disposal", as her nephew, Michael Korda, was to write in his biography of the family, convinced him that her husband must be freed or there would be an international scandal, one that would quite likely expose the British government's role in setting Horthy up as regent.

 Her husband was freed and they then fled the country, relocating to Vienna, a logical choice since German was the second language of Hungary.
-This is where both changed their names, he to Alexander Korda and she, for obscure reasons, to "Maria Corda" – with a C. In Vienna, he started directing films by 1920, and the couple welcomed their only child, Peter Vincent Korda, in 1921.
+This is where both Westernized their names, he to Alexander Korda and she, for obscure reasons, to "Maria Corda" – with a C. In Vienna, he started directing films by 1920, and the couple welcomed their only child, Peter Vincent Korda, in 1921.

 Corda soon became a star of the Austrian silent screen, directed by her husband in such epic films as Samson und Delila (1922) and Michael Curtiz's Die Sklavenkönigin (1924).
 Gli ultimi giorni di Pompei (1926) saw her take a leading role in an Italian film of a similar style.